Integralist/integralist.co.uk/content/posts/http-caching.md

 Otherwise, again if we were in that situation where we couldn't dynamically purge our CDN cache and we had ended up setting a _short_ `stale-while-revalidate` TTL, then that would mean we'd go back to origin and get a new `max-age` TTL set (which could be set to a very long value) and so we could end up with users getting a cache HIT for content which for all extensive purposes could very well be stale anyway but you would lose the opportunity to try and acquire fresh content via revalidation now.

 If you're using a CDN such as Fastly, you can utilize `Surrogate-Key` to purge your content dynamically whenever fresher versions have been published.
-Meaning, you could have a short revalidation TTL and if there was no fresh content within that time period you wouldn't actually have to worry about going to origin and getting the same content back but now with a long `max-age` TTL because you know you could dynamically trigger this behaviour (e.g. a cache MISS) whenever your fresh content was published any way.
+Meaning, you could have a short revalidation TTL and if there was no fresh content within that time period you wouldn't actually have to worry about going to origin and getting the same content back but now with a long `max-age` TTL, because you know you could dynamically trigger a cache MISS whenever your fresh content was published anyway.

 > Open Question: do _you_ think `stale-while-revalidate` should contain a long or short TTL (and why)?